ldcouto/cgexp/README.md

 # Delegate Tutorial

-Mini projects used to demonstrate usage of the delegate feature, which enables combined execution of model components (written in VDM) and real system components.
+Mini project used to demonstrate usage of the delegate feature, which enables combined execution of model components (written in VDM) and real system components.

-The projects folder contains the following folders:
+The `projects` folder contains the following folders:

 * `vdm` - the VDM model that integrates an external component.
 * `bridge` - maven project containing the Java glue code used to access